maizzle/maizzle.com/content/docs/functions.md

 ---
 title: "Functions"
-description: "Programmatically configure Maizzle or use the output of other Node.js packages as variables in your email templates"
+description: "Programmatically configure Maizzle or use the output of other Node.js packages as variables in your email templates."
 ---

 # Config Functions